Moʼorea: Bays

-Fauna and flora
+Flora and fauna

 Due to the short distance to Tahiti and similarities in climate and soil structure, the flora of Moorea is comparable to that of Tahiti.
 The narrow coastal strip is dominated by anthropic plants, due to dense settlement and centuries of human use.
 However, significant remnants of the original plant communities have survived in the uninhabited and partially inaccessible interior of the island.
-The University of California at Berkeley maintains a permanent research institute on Moorea, Gump Station, to study tropical biodiversity and interactions between cultural processes and the ecosystem.
+The University of California at Berkeley maintains a permanent research institute on Moorea, Richard B. Gump Station, to study tropical biodiversity and interactions between cultural processes and the ecosystem.
 From 2008 to 2010, Moorea was the site of the Moorea Biocode project, the first comprehensive inventory of all macroscopic (>2mm) life in an ecosystem.
-They collected specimens, photographs, and genetic barcodes for over 5700 species of plants, animals, and fungi.
+They collected specimens, photographs, and genetic barcodes for over 5,700 species of plants, animals, and fungi.

 Terrestrial mammals did not originally exist on the Society Islands; they were introduced exclusively by humans.
 Early Polynesian settlers brought dogs, pigs, chickens and the Polynesian rat as food animals, while Europeans introduced goats, cows, sheep and horses.
-The indigenous land animals are only insects, land crabs, snails and lizards.
+The indigenous land animals are only insects, land crabs, snails, and lizards.

-Many Moorean endemic species that have gone extinct or been extirpated.
+Many Moorean endemic species have gone extinct or been extirpated.
 The Polynesian tree snails of the genus Partula were largely wiped out after the rosy wolf snail was introduced in 1977, although captive and small refuge populations on Tahiti still exist.
+In 2019 both Partula rosea and Partula varia were reintroduced to the island.
 Until the 1980s, the Moorea reed warbler, an endemic species, was recorded on the island.
 This songbird was closely related to the Tahiti reed warbler and may have been displaced by the common myna.
 Another bird species extinct on Moorea is the Moorea sandpiper, of which only two specimens are known from 1777.
+The tree Glochidion nadeaudii is endemic to the island, growing in montane rain forests above 400 meters (1000 feet) elevation.

 There are no animals on Moorea that are dangerous to humans.
 Sand fleas on the beach and mosquitoes, which are everywhere in the interior of the island, can be unpleasant.
 The marine fauna of the lagoon and coral reef is very rich in species.
 In addition to more than 500 species of coral fish, divers and snorkelers can observe numerous molluscs, echinoderms, and crustaceans of the tropical sea.
 Behind the fringing reef are sharks, rays, swordfish, and sea turtles.
 From July to October, humpback whales pass by the island.
 Whale and dolphin watching is offered to tourists.